tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (10 min)

-In this activity, students are introduced to what algorithmic trading is and why it's useful for FinTech professionals.
-In particular, this section is a key opportunity to build excitement about creating a process to automate trades, evaluate risk, and simplify participation in the market through the execution of a single program.
+In this activity, students are introduced to algorithmic trading and its utility in FinTech.
+This section provides a key opportunity to build excitement about creating a process to automate trades, evaluate risk, and simplify participation in the market through the execution of a single program.

 Welcome students to the first day of algorithmic trading and explain the following: